 DFPS has a duty to address unique challenges facing youth in conservatorship transitioning to independence, including efforts to improve transition planning and providing experiential life skills-training.
 Tex.
 Fam.
 Code § 264.121.
 The life skills-training must include instruction on financial literacy including, but not limited to, understanding the timeline to file taxes, protecting against identity theft, and preparing a budget.
+For youth 17 or older, the training must also include lessons related to insurance, civic engagement, and identification documents.
 Tex.
 Fam.
 Code § 264.121(a-2).
+For youth 14 or older, DFPS must ensure the youth has an email address through which they can receive documents before they leave foster care.
+Tex.
+Fam.
+Code § 264.121(a-7)

 DFPS must conduct an independent living skills (ILS) assessment for all youth 16 and older in DFPS Temporary or Permanent Managing Conservatorship and must conduct an ILS assessment for all youth 14 and older in DFPS Permanent Managing Conservatorship.
 Tex.
 Fam.
 Code § 264.121(a-3) and (a-4).
 DFPS must annually update the youth's ILS assessment to determine the skills acquired by the youth during the preceding year.
 Tex.
 Fam.
 Code § 264.121(a-5).

-DFPS also must coordinate with child welfare stakeholders to develop a plan to standardize the Preparation for Adult Living (PAL) curriculum used around the state by providers.
+DFPS also must coordinate with the Texas Higher Education Board to establish a workgroup to develop a plan to ensure that youth in foster care who complete a standardize the Preparation for Adult Living (PAL) curriculum are eligible to receive college credit for completing the PAL program. used around the state by providers.
+DFPS will report this plan to the legislature not later than November 1, 2022.
 Tex.
 Fam.
 Code § 264.121(a-6).